 If you want to find out more about PBS for your relative, including guidance about further training for yourself, this resource can help you.

-Resource 5 - Page 37 or Click here to download it as a PDF Practical tools Here are a range of examples and templates to help you use and understand PBS.
+Practical tools Here are a range of examples and templates to help you use and understand PBS.